 In this role you will be responsible for the following:

-- Carry out treatments in a safe and legal manner including but not limited to applications of herbicides, insecticides, miticides, fungicides and repellants.
+- Carry out treatments in a safe and legal manner including but not limited to applications of herbicides, insecticides, miticides, fungicides, and repellents.

 - Perform fertilization of collections in the garden areas and grounds as required.

-- Carry out animal management activities in a safe and legal manner including but not limited to spraying repellants and trapping.
+- Carry out animal management activities in a safe and legal manner including but not limited to spraying repellents and trapping.

 - Keep accurate records of all pest control activities and daily accounting of work performed.

 - Safely operate small equipment such as sprayers, chainsaws, mowers, leaf blowers, weed whips, and snow removal equipment.

 - Perform required maintenance on department vehicles, tools, and equipment.

 - Serve as a horticultural resource for the Garden by teaching for the Joseph Regenstein, Jr. School of the Chicago Botanic Garden, leading tours, answering visitor and staff questions, writing articles, doing demonstrations, and giving media interviews.